kinwahlai/kinwahlai.github.io/_posts/blog/2016-11-13-if-you-invite-your-team-member-to-create-apple-id-youre-doing-it-wrong.md

 When I run the command `match` now:
 1. `git clone` repo to tmp folder, then ask you for password to decrypt the files in the repo because all files are encrypted before commit and push to repo.
-2. Check the certificates in repo for validity in Apple Developer portal, **match** will create new certificate if missing or expired.
+2. Check the certificates in repo for validity in the Apple Developer portal, **match** will create a new certificate if missing or expired.
 Then install the certificates into keychain access.
 3. Install provision profiles.
 4. Set special environment variables, example sigh_com.kinwahlai.App_development, sigh_com.kinwahlai.App_development_team-id and etc